-In a year where everything feels pretty terrifying, there’s something comforting about good old-fashioned Halloween horrors.
+In a year where navigating some returns to normalcy feels pretty scary, there’s something comforting about old-fashioned Halloween horrors.
 What’s more, you can feel safe in all your spooky encounters knowing that whatever hauntings come your way, there’s a medical coding term to match.

 Other wilderness area as the place of occurrence of the external cause – Y92.828